If you want to view the real live weather conditions on a mountain, there is nothing like a streaming webcam to make it real.

 Everest – with the high interest levels and cell service right to Base Camp and beyond, hopefully there will be something here in – season.
 The webcam at the Italian observatory just above Lobuche is currently out of service.

 What we would really like to see is a webcam on the South Summit so we can see how many people are in line on the Hillary Step.

-I welcome updates on Webcams and will update that here, this is a rapidly advancing area and a great way to really see and finalize our plans for the heights.
+I welcome your updates on Webcams and will update that here – this is a rapidly advancing area and a great way to really see and finalize plans for the heights.